+We believe that all challenges tend to have both 1804 and 2015 dimensions.
 We have found empirical evidence supporting this argument as well, in a case survey study of 30 public sector reform initiatives that are considered sufficiently successful to be included in Princeton University's Innovations for Successful Society (ISS) case database (Andrews 2015a).
 We constructed the sample to be representative of a significant slice of the state building initiatives in development.
 The initiatives it includes range from efforts aimed at improving tax collection agencies to strengthening municipal management, providing better local government services, improving central government policymaking, and beyond.
 These are common reforms in countries across the world, and reflect successful efforts to build capabilities considered important in many contexts.
 As such, we felt that a study of the challenges involved in these initiatives would provide a useful perspective on the nature of state building challenges in general.